Evita (soundtrack): Music and lyrical interpretation

 In "Goodnight and Thank You", Madonna and Banderas trade verses, talking about ending Eva's love affairs, followed by Banderas' solo "The Lady's Got Potential", musing about Eva's gradual rise on the society ladder.
 The gentle ballad, "I'd Be Surprisingly Good for You", is about Eva meeting her husband Juan Perón; its composed of flutes, classical guitar and subdued strings.
 Military drum beats and a brass section start off "Peron's Latest Flame", where Banderas sings loudly about the general population disapproving of Eva.
 In the middle of a male backing chorus, Madonna sings her lines, accompanied by stereo tom-tom drum and synth sounds.
 For "A New Argentina", electric guitar and chorus form the main backbone.
 Composed as an "uprising hymn", Rooksby noted that Madonna's vocals sounded "aggressive and growling".

 The second disc begins with "Don't Cry for Me Argentina", whose lyrics are described as a "string of meaningless platitudes" by Rice, adding that it worked as a speech by a "megalomaniac woman" like Eva, trying to win the favor of the people of Argentina.
-The composition consist of pizzicato strings, and the song jumps from being light to heavy and extravagant, with one section of it being hummed by choral voices.
+The composition consists of pizzicato strings, and the song jumps from being light to heavy and extravagant, with one section of it being hummed by choral voices.
 "High Flying, Adored" has an Elton John style according to Rooksby, who described the lyrics as narcissistic and a parallel with Madonna's life.
 "RainBow High" features instrumentation from drums, guitars, horns and strings, with the lyrics being about Eva's materialistic needs.

 With "Waltz for Eva and Che", the soundtrack's atmosphere becomes tense, as Banderas and Madonna sing on top of bass and timpani.
 The bittersweet song "You Must Love Me" starts with orchestra and piano.
-Lyrically it talks about Eva's discovery that her husband Juan had actually loved her all along and not merely seen her as a political prop.
+Lyrically it talks about Eva's discovery that her husband Juan had actually loved her all along, not merely seeing her as a political prop.
 As the song moves towards the chorus, the piano stops and the cello plays with Madonna belting out the lyrics: "Deep in my heart, I'm concealing, Things that I'm longing to say", when the piano and the orchestra come back again.
 It proceeds in the same way and gradually fades out.
 The final track, "Lament", finds Madonna singing in a whispered tone, about Eva looking back at her life on her deathbed.
 Accompanied by classical guitar and harp, Banderas also sings over Eva's grave, and the track gradually fades out as an anti-climax.